 Australia pledges $704 million to save Great Barrier Reef

-The Australian government has pledged to spend another 1 billion Australian dollars ($704 million) over nine years on improving the health of the Great Barrier Reef after stalling a UNESCO decision on downgrading the natural wonder’s World Heritage status
+The Australian government has pledged to spend another 1 billion Australian dollars (£526 million) over nine years on improving the health of the Great Barrier Reef after stalling a Unesco decision on downgrading the natural wonder’s World Heritage status

 Critics argue the investment is a bid to improve the ruling conservative coalition’s green credentials ahead of looming elections while doing nothing to change the greatest threat to the coral: rising ocean temperatures.